enormandeau/stacks_workflow/99-documentation/_build/html/_sources/01-stacks.txt

 usefulness to other groups or in other contexts, but we still believe it may be of use to some.

-This workflow has been tested with version 1.19 and earlier versions of STACKS under Linux (Ubuntu 12.04 to 13.10) and MacOSX (10.9 Mavericks).
+This workflow has been tested with version 1.21 and earlier versions of STACKS under Linux (Ubuntu 12.04 to 13.10) and MacOSX (10.9 Mavericks and 10.10 Yosemite).

 About STACKS
 ============